doberman/voice-id-server/README.md

 ## Installation
-Only tested wit Ubuntu at Google cloud platform.
-It might of course be possible on other systems.
+Keep in mind this has only been tested running Ubuntu on the Google Cloud platform.
+It might of course be possible on other systems, local or otherwise.

-Create a Ubuntu image.
-The micro instance is too slow even for only one user at the time.
+If you're on Google Cloud; create a Ubuntu image and be aware that the micro instance is too slow to continously process uploads for event one user at the time.
+The faster/larger instance the better.

 Update and install dependencies